JithinKS97/dynamic-learning/readme.md

 ## Frameworks used

 The webapp is build on top of full stack Javascript framework Meteor.js along with React.js.
-Meteor.js comes with inbuilt Mongo DB database which used in the app.
+Meteor.js comes with inbuilt Mongo DB database which is used in the app.
 Semantic UI React is used for obtaining styled ui components used throughout for making the ui of the app.

 ## Main react components